open-ephys/ONI/README.rst

 *************************************************
 Template for Open Ephys Documentation
 *************************************************
-This template is for building documentation of Open Ephys devices or software.
+This repo serves as the template is for Open Ephys documentation sites.

-What is this template
-####################################
 The documentation files are written in reStructuredText and saved in the 'source' folder.
 Sphinx is a documentation generator that converts these .rst files to HTML, so that browsers can display them.
-This sphinx 'build' can be performed locally so that you can preview pages in a browser, or it can be done by github remotely (see below for build instructions).
+This Sphinx 'build' step can be performed locally so that you can preview pages in a browser.
+Once your local changes are pushed to the :code:`main` branch on GitHub, they will be built automatically and pushed to :code:`open-ephys.github.io/<name-of-site>`

-Sphinx is a Python project, and each sphinx site relies on a specific list of python packages.
+Sphinx is a Python project, and each Sphinx site relies on a specific list of Python packages.
 These are listed in the Pipfile so that local or remote builds know which packages to install.
-This project uses pipenv, allowing the user to create a virtual environment in which the correct version of all required packages is installed (see 'local build').
+This project uses :code:`pipenv`, allowing the user to create a virtual environment in which the correct version of all required packages is installed (see 'local build').

 How to use this template
 ####################################

 - Click the green 'use this template' button to make a new repo.
-Keep in mind Github pages can only be built from public repos.
+Keep in mind GitHub pages can only be built from public repos.

 - You probably want to clone this new repository to your local computer.

-- Make the changes described below under 'What to customize' and commit these changes to GitHub.
+- Make the changes described below under 'What to customize' and build the site locally in order to preview it.

+- Once you're happy with the modifications, commit them using :code:`git` and push the changes to GitHub.
+If they are small edits, they can be pushed directly to the :code:`main` branch.
+Larger edits should be pushed to a separate branch so you can create a pull request that can be reviewed by others.

-- This will trigger the remote build, and the generation of the branch 'gh-pages'.
+- Any changes to the :code:`main` branch will trigger a remote build, which will create the :code:`gh-pages` branch.

-- Once the 'gh-pages' branch exists, on the Github repo, navigate to Settings/ Pages.
+- Once the :code:`gh-pages`` branch exists, navigate to Settings/Pages.
 Select Source: Deploy from a branch and select the branch gh=pages / root.
 Save!

-- Your page should start building; once it's done check it looks as expected.
+- Your page should start building; once it's done check that it looks as expected by browsing to the appropriate URL.

 What to customize
 ####################################
-Each documentation page is saved as an individual .rst file in the 'source' folder.
+Each documentation page is saved as an individual .rst file in the :code:`source`` folder.
 Docs are written primarily in reStructuredText, and HTML can be used within the .rst file.
-Images are saved under _static.
+Images are saved under :code:`_static`.
 Assuming you are making a new Open Ephys Doc site, besides obviously customizing the content of the pages, you will need to make sure to update:

 * source/index.rst
+   * Insert a new main image
+   * Insert a description of the device
-   * Change License text at the end as appropriate
+   * Change the content of the HTML "cards"
 * conf.py:
    * project = "OE docs"  # change to your project name
    * "github_user": "open-ephys",  # change to the GitHub username from which the page will be deployed
    * "github_repo": "doc-template",  # change to new repo
-   * html_logo = "_static/images/oe_logo_template.svg" # change to svg with your logo
+   * html_logo = "_static/images/oe_logo_name.svg" # change to svg with your logo (see instructions below)

-      Change the device name on the logo "oe_logo_name.svg" Miso, Bold, 36 pt, Kerning: Optical
-      Be sure to expand text before saving as .svg as Miso will not load as font.
 * source_static/theme_overrides.css
    * Change overhead navigation bar colour (.navbar { background: yourfavecolour })
 * .github/workflows/sphinx-build.yml